 And suddenly it hit me.

 This, I realize, is what makes a mom friend.
-Not the women perfectly manufactured from the mom friend mold, but – by definition – the people who surround a mom, and who are her friends.
-That is a tribe.
+Not the women perfectly manufactured from the mom friend mold, but—by definition—the people who surround a mom, and who are her friends.
+That is a village.

-I realized that while I’ve been peering into the gates of a village to which I felt I had no entry, my tribe has been there – right behind me – the entire time.
+I realized that while I've been peering into the gates of a village to which I felt I had no entry, my community has been there—right behind me—the whole time.